CreatingGenres/GameMaker/JsGameGenerator/README.txt

 1. The generator uses a simple data model to produce the javascript code of the game.
 This data model is the GameModel class, which contains several other abstractions - the game's name and background, a list of units, modules and so on.

 2. The main method is JsGenerator.GenerateGameCode.
-It carefully assembles the whole program.
+It assembles the whole program.

 3. The Generator depends on two javascript files:
 	- JsCode/Extensions.js - contains utility methods (String.format for example), OOP basics, bounding figure math.